erutan/sierra-conditions/content/conditions/trips.md

 ## Ranger Stations

-Backcountry rangers file reports of trails they've been on, and also get beta from hikers that have reported back after a trip.
+Backcountry rangers file reports of trails they've been on and also get beta from hikers that have reported back after a trip.
 Calling a wilderness center and getting beta can be very useful.

 Inyo is working on a trail conditions report for internal use, and may share that with the public - since we can no longer go into a ranger station and ask about previous trips that'd be another useful source of information.